shreyathange/Customer_Demographics_Study-/README.md

-# Weather Pattern Analysis
+# Customer Demographics Study

 ## Project Overview
-This project analyzes weather data to identify temperature and rainfall patterns.
+This project analyzes customer demographic data to understand customer characteristics based on Age, Gender, and City.

 ## Tools Used
 - Python